COMP1005/COMP1005old2.github.io/episodes/prac01.md

 we assign in using an "=" sign: ```name = input()```.
 We do similar for the quest and favourite colour.

-We can then ouptut these variables using print statements.
+We can then output these variables using print statements.

+Have you noticed that the code changes colour as you type?
+This is syntax highlighting.
+When you’re in command mode in vim you can type ```:syntax off``` and ```:syntax on``` to turn it off/on.

 Once you have that working, we can improve on the code and make it a bit friendlier.
 Edit the code again and make the changes below: